harshyatishmishra/Java-Interview/Java-HashMap.md

 #### Hashing retrieval is a two-step process.
 Find the right bucket (using hashCode())
 Search the bucket for the right element (using equals() )

+####  Related rules of hashCode () and equals ()
+* If two objects are equal, the hashcode must also be the same
+* Two objects are equal, and calling the equals method on both objects returns true
+* Two objects have the same hashcode value, and they are not necessarily equal
+* Therefore, if the equals method is overridden, the hashCode method must also be overridden
+* The default behavior of hashCode () is to generate unique values ​​for objects on the heap.
+If hashCode () is not overridden, the two objects of the class will not be equal anyway (even if they point to the same data)

+#### Why do two objects have the same hashcode value, and they are not necessarily equal?
+Explain the problem of a small partner here.
+The following is an excerpt from Head Fisrt Java.

+This is because the hash algorithm used by hashCode () may just happen to allow multiple objects to return the same hash value.
+The worse the hash algorithm is, the easier it is to collide, but this is also related to the characteristics of the data range distribution (the so-called collision means that different objects get the same hashCode).

+We just mentioned the HashSet.
+If the HashSet is compared and there are multiple objects in the same hashcode, it will use equals () to determine whether they are really the same.
+In other words, hashcode is only used to reduce the search cost.

 #### Rehashing:
 As the name suggests, rehashing means hashing again.
 Basically, when the load factor increases to more than its pre-defined value (default value of load factor is 0.75), the complexity increases.
 So to overcome this, the size of the array is increased (doubled) and all the values are hashed again and stored in the new double sized array to maintain a low load factor and low complexity.